afodor/biofilm/README.md

 2. Boxplots/p value tables of individual taxa for stool & DC tissue (4 groups)
 3. Heatmap of top significant genera from inoculum, stool (1&12 week combined) & DC tissue
 4. 4 individual group PCoAs: Stool samples (1 & 12 week) showing how microbiotas changed over time
-5. Shannon Diversity & richness: 4 groups
+5. Shannon Diversity & richness (4 groups)
 6. PCoA with ANOSIM: 2 groups (BF- versus BF+ combined) for stool (1 & 12 wk) & DC tissue

+heatmapCombined.R.txt (in Apc folder)-> combines all of the heatmaps (Apc and IL10 inoculum, DC and stool) into one figure